South Carolina baseball falls in extra innings against Liberty on Opening Day

 Eventually, Liberty made the Gamecocks pay for those second chances, defeating USC, 6-5, in extra innings on Opening Day.

 “They played a little bit cleaner brand of baseball.
 They won.
-We got to move on, get ready for tomorrow,” USC coach Mark Kingston said.
+We got to move on, get ready for tomorrow,” coach Mark Kingston said of the Gamecocks (0-1)

 Liberty scored the winning run in the bottom of the 11th inning without a base hit — senior Tyler Galazin reached out a fielding error by pitcher John Gilreath, advanced to second on a passed ball, made it to third on a groundout and raced home on a wild pitch.